saicumbulam/System-Design/distributed-architecture/design-patterns/design-patterns/serving-patterns/replicated-load-balancer-services.md

 ## Readiness Probes for Load Balancing

-* When designing a replicated service, it is equally important to

-  build and deploy a readiness probe to inform the load balancer.
+* When designing a replicated service, it is equally important to build and deploy a readiness probe to inform the load balancer.

 * Readiness probe determines when an application is ready to serve user requests.
-The reason for the differentiationis

-  that  many applications require some time to become initialized before they are ready to serve.
+The reason for the differentiation is that  many applications require some time to become initialized before they are ready to serve.
 They may need to connect to databases,load plugins, or download serving files from the network.
-In all of thesecases, the containers are alive, but they are not ready.
-When building an application for a replicated service pattern, be sure toinclude a special URL that implements this readiness check.
+In all of these cases, the containers are alive, but they are not ready.
+When building an application for a replicated service pattern, be sure to include a special URL that implements this readiness check.

 ## Session Tracked Services